 Did you know that declines in suburban backyard birds is linked to the presence of nonnative plants?
 Read more about the Smithsonian study here.
 And learn more about managing nonnative plants with these resources:

 Weed Management Fact Sheets – These fact sheets can help you identify some of the common trouble species in the Clackamas, Clark, Multnomah and Washington County Cooperative Weed Management Area (4-County CWMA) and provide tips and recommendations on how to control them.

 Planting Native Plants

 Most insects are specialists, depending on one or a few native plants during their life cycle; most terrestrial birds feed their young on high-protein insects, regardless of what they’ll eat as adults.
 Having native plants present helps to build a strong ecosystem from the ground up!

 Specially trained in habitat restoration, skilled in identifying invasive plants and choice & installation of native plants, environmental contractors can help you transform your space into higher habitat quality.
 Some environmental contractors we work with:

 Do It Yourself

 Ready to get dirty in your backyard, but possibly short on some of the tools you need?
 Check out the Westside Watershed Resource Center Tool Loan Program.

 Live outside of the Tryon Creek watershed?
+(Find out at our Interactive Map!)
 Here are some nearby organizations that may be able to help you: